adnicolas/challenger/README.md

 * [ ] Añadir algún test unitario con Jest
 * [ ] Añadir algún test unitario con Cypress

+## A tener en cuenta

+* No es arquitectura hexagonal (ports & adapters) pura ya que los contratos de los servicios en la capa dominio tienen RxJs por dependencia (Observables).
+It should be possible to use JS promises instead of RxJs observables, but we would have to write a lot of boilerplate code in our classes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.